liorSela/automation-template/README.md

 ## How To Use
 ---
 1. you need to already have a published addon needed to be tested
-2. enter 'server-side' folder - run 'npm run create-test server-side <addonUUID>'
+2. enter 'server-side' folder - run `npm run create-test server-side {addonUUID}` while {addonUUID} is the tested addon UUID
 3.